rhodevisser/triburteAdaLovelace/README.md

 Project Description

-This project is a landing page built with HTML and CSS, as an assignment by The Odin Project curriculum.
-The page features a modern layout with a header, a main section and footer.
-The design uses semantic HTML, flexbox for layout, and custom styling.
-The goal is to practice structuring web content and applying consistent, maintainable CSS for real-world landing pages.
+This project started as a landing page I built earlier with HTML and CSS as part of The Odin Project curriculum.
+I now use this page as a base layout for a tribute page about Ada Lovelace.
+The structure is built with semantic HTML, styled with flexbox and custom CSS.
+The goal is to practice structuring and designing web content while also using design to tell a story.

 Skills Demonstrated